 The End hosts two unique biomes that offer the game's most formidable challenges and rewards.

 The End Main Island is where the dragon resides, surrounded by a circle of obsidian pillars.
 Defeating the dragon not only grants a significant amount of experience but also opens up gateways to the other End biome.
+If you're looking to challenge yourself further, learn how to respawn the Ender Dragon in Minecraft.

 The End Highlands are remote islands scattered around the main island, home to the peculiar chorus plants and the cities of the Endermen, filled with valuable loot and the coveted Elytra.